djey47/tdu-cp/README.md

         - **mapping**: scripts to operate on mapping system

-        - **patch-hd**: HD patch related, CMD scripts for Windows

         - **slots**: scripts to create new slots or enhance existing ones

         - **tduf**: shortcuts to some TDUF/TDUMTCLI features.

 - **workspace**: default location to forge patch contents

-    - **build**: final contents of patch, will be prepared by packaging scripts then 7-zipped
+    - **build**: final contents of patch, will be prepared by packaging scripts then 7-zipped in below directory

     - **releases**: location of created 7-zip packages